Znack/front-end-tips/css.md

 #### Avoid duplicating and redundant rules
  This will simplify your code and will make life of your colleagues much easier

+#### Capitalize words with `text-transform: uppercase`
+ If you have some words with only upper cased symbols use `text-transform: uppercase`.
+Exception is abbreviation

+#### Define `:focus` styles for elements with `outline: none`
+ Outline style is useful for users who fills forms with keyboard

 #### Define styles for adaptive view inside @media right after primarily rules
  Try to keep all styles of one element in one place including media queries